shukkkur/shukkkur/README.md

 - 💞️ ~~Looking to collaborate/work on any data science related projects.~~
 - 🥅 2022 Goals: Read 15 non-finction books and become Emotionally Intelligent.
 - ⚡ Superpower I wish I had: staying focused for more than 25 minutes
-- 🌎 Born in Tajikistan 🇹🇯, live in Russia 🇷🇺, study in Kyrgyzstan 🇰🇬 and dream about 🇯🇵 🇨🇦 🇬🇧 🇵🇱
+- 🌎 Born in Tajikistan 🇹🇯 Live in Russia 🇷🇺 Study in Kyrgyzstan 🇰🇬 and dream about 🇯🇵 🇨🇦 🇬🇧 🇵🇱
 - 💫 More about me on my [webpage](https://shukkkur.github.io/)

  ![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=shukkkur&theme=tokyonight)